z3i/gutenberg/README.md

 **Gutenberg** dynamically compiles multiple templates into one README.

-It generates a static README file from a bunch of [Mustache-powered](http://mustache.github.io) plain text files combined together.
+It generates a static README file from a bunch of [Mustache-powered](http://mustache.github.io) plain text files.
 It has a built-in library of mixins.
 More on that later, now to basic features and how to get it working.

 Everywhere
 ----------

 You can use Gutenberg everywhere: your project doesn’t need to be written in Ruby.
-Any language is OK, whether it is Python, PHP, or any other you prefer.
+Any language is OK.
 If you’ve got a Mac, you already have Ruby installed, so don’t even bother with it.

 Get started